 - This is also true in Mega Man X8, where X's irises are drawn like camera shutters.
 Strangely, the other robot characters have normal-looking eyes.

-- Garrett, from Thief, has a prominent Steampunk prosthetic eye from the second game onwards.
+- Garrett, from Thief, has a prominent Steampunk prosthetic eye from the second game onward.
 It allows him to zoom in, as well as see through a special remote camera that can be tossed around corners.
 In one cutscene, it is shown that the eye apparently requires regular removal and maintenance, at least refilling with some fluid.

-- In Starcraft, ghosts can get an upgrade called "Ocular Implants," increasing their sight radius.
+- In StarCraft, ghosts can get an upgrade called "Ocular Implants," increasing their sight radius.
 It is actually quite useful as it allows the ghost to call in nuke strikes from outside the blast radius.

 - An NPC in Knights of the Old Republic, Gadon Thek, apparently has a pair of these, although they don't look too different from normal eyes.
-You can even ask him about his "freaky eyes".
+You can even ask him about his "freaky eyes."

 - Peacock, from Skullgirls, possesses an unusual version of these.
 Her eyes (on her face) are cartoony-looking Black Bead Eyes, but in reality just empty sockets.
 Instead, she has three large artificial eyes attached to each of her mechanical arms.
 She takes this further with the ability to summon an indefinite amount of these eyes; they are all free-floating and she can see out of every single one, giving her a massive field of vision.
 On top of that, they can all shoot lasers.

 - The Engineer of Team Fortress 2 can equip an accessory called "The Googly Gazer," which has alternate styles to make it look like either a regular Glass Eye or an electronic one.
+He also has Special Eyes, which look like glowing goggles with expressive metal eyelids.

 - Ads for these can be found in the first few levels of Perfect Dark Zero — and, as it turns out, Killian has them.